mickfuzz/phd4/_posts/thesis_chapters/2022-9-3-Methodology.md

 Thus the process of writing this up was not neat.
 To overcome this issue...

+In addition the personal plane was perhaps the most problematic to address given the data gathered.
+Even when participants were demonstrating their personal knowledge by sharing back or directly altering game code, this was as part of a social and cultural practice.
+Thus my interpretation involved ....

 ### Data Validity - Triangulation of Data